dataPulverizer/KernelMatrixBenchmark/README.md

 Chapel’s concurrency model has much more emphasis on data parallelism but has tools for task parallelism and ships with support for cluster-based concurrency.

-Julia has good support for both concurrency and parallelism, but consumes the most system resources in terms of memory out of the three when running processes in parallel.
+Julia has good support for both concurrency and parallelism.

-D has industry strength support for parallelism and concurrency, it’s the most efficient from a memory and execution point of view, each thread in D will usually use the least memory out of the three – though its support for threading is much less well documented with examples.
+D has industry strength support for parallelism and concurrency, though its support for threading is much less well documented with examples.

-Given the choice of writing parallel code in Chapel, D, and Julia, you could get more out of your system resources using D, then Chapel, and finally Julia – though this is a separate issue from execution times.

 ### Standard Library